The great school leadership coaching give-away!

 Each winner will be notified via email by the end of July 2022 and will be given a 12-month window in which to redeem their prize.

-BTS Spark is the not-for-profit education arm of global, multi-award-winning leadership consultancy provider, BTS [ https://bts.com ].
+BTS Spark is the not-for-profit education practice of BTS, a global, multi-award-winning leadership consultancy [https://bts.com].
 BTS Spark supports schools, trusts, and school systems with issues relating to:

 Leadership development: including leadership transitions; capability and confidence building; team development; talent pipeline; diversity.